 People often think they want to save money so they choose the cheapest option but that just leads to a total waste of money.
 The cheapest option means 99% of cards given out will meet the trash can.

-Aside from the general disdain for fonts like Comic Sans and Papyrus, most people outside the graphic design community don’t really think about fonts and typeface.
+Aside from the general disdain for fonts like Comic Sans and Papyrus on business cards, most people outside the graphic design community don’t really think about fonts and typeface.

 One of the most basic decisions is whether you want to use serif or sans-serif fonts.
 Typically, sans-serif fonts are used for titles and headers while serif fonts are for bodies of text.